 What should be the role of government in everyday people’s lives?
 The question has been asked for centuries.
 And, while there’s significant disagreement on how to answer this question, a scatter plot visualization lets anyone explore how different nations approach governance in the modern age.

-Since summer 1977, movie-goers of all ages have been entranced by the Stars Wars saga.
-The 9 episodes that comprise the saga have included countless good guys, bad guys and guys somewhere in between.
+Since the summer of 1977, movie-goers of all ages have been entranced by the Star Wars saga.
+From the original trilogy to the more recent Skywalker Saga and newer Disney+ spinoff series, the Star Wars universe includes a plethora of characters ranging from heroic to morally ambiguous to pure evil.
 Kirell Benzi beautifully captured the interactions of these many characters in The Dark Side and the Light, a visualization that is informational and pleasing to look at.

-While COVID-19 has been top of mind throughout 2020, 2021, and even into 2022, world history is full of similar pandemics.
+While COVID-19 has been top of mind since the beginning of 2020, world history is full of similar pandemics.
 This infographic takes viewers on a visual journey through the centuries, allowing them to discover the worst pandemics to strike the planet.

 In 2021, a cargo ship became stuck in the Suez Canal, stopping traffic through one of the world’s most important passages.
 How hard can it be to steer a cargo ship through a canal?
 This interactive visualization from CNN lets audience members try for themselves.

-What becomes of the homeless population when they are given plane or bus tickets out of town?
+What happens to the homeless when they are given plane or bus tickets out of town?
 The Guardian explored where individuals end up going, and the piece includes several striking data visualizations.
 This distribution chart demonstrates how the homeless are often relocated to areas with lower median incomes.

 How do Americans spend their time?
 This animated unit visualization is based on data from the American Time Use Survey, and it conveys in time-elapse fashion what people are generally doing at different times of the day.